axax/katamino-polymer/README.md

 You can configure your `polymer.json` file to create multiple builds.
 This is necessary if you will be serving different builds optimized for different browsers.
 You can define your own named builds, or use presets.
 See the documentation on [building your project for production](https://www.polymer-project.org/2.0/toolbox/build-for-production) for more information.

-The Polymer Starter Kit is configured to create three builds using [the three supported presets](https://www.polymer-project.org/2.0/toolbox/build-for-production#build-presets):
+Katamino Polymer is configured to create three builds using [the three supported presets](https://www.polymer-project.org/2.0/toolbox/build-for-production#build-presets):

 ```
 "builds": [